Which school do you want to support?

 Less than a third of teens are employed in the peak month of July.
 White teens are employed in the summer at dramatically higher rates than nonwhite teens.

-Of course, summers are not the only time that students might be learning (or not) out of school hours.
+Of course, summer is not the only time when students might be learning outside of school hours.
 The next lesson examines what we know about the use of after-school time.

 Search all lesson and blog content here.